Intel Core Ultra 9 Processor 285K vs Intel Core i9-12900K

 Who should buy each?

-Choose the Intel Core Ultra 9 Processor 285K if: you want top-tier multitasking performance, you prioritize lower operating temperatures during gaming, or you plan to build a future-proof system with the latest tech.
+Choose the Intel Core Ultra 9 Processor 285K if: you need maximum performance for heavy multitasking, want lower operating temperatures during gaming, or are building a future-proof setup with the latest tech.

 Conclusion